-The School Committee is committed to providing a safe, positive and productive educational environment where students can achieve the highest academic standards.
+The School Committee is committed to providing a safe, positive, and productive educational environment where students can achieve the highest academic standards and "soar and succeed" beyond graduation.
 No student shall be subjected to harassment, intimidation, bullying, or cyber-bullying.